practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 - The URLs of the permalinks are different

 All of these are perfectly fine!
-If the client only depends on the values of the attributes and not the exact data structure that's returned, it will be flexible enough to handle both these responses.
+If the client only depends on the values of the attributes and not the exact structure that's returned, it will be flexible enough to handle both responses.
+For example, you can extract the username from either fragment using the following CSS selector:

-Here is how a client could extract this update's author's username using [Nokogiri](http://nokogiri.org) on either of these fragments, using CSS
-selectors:

 ```ruby
 require 'nokogiri'